bruceMacLeod/mushroomcards/README.md

 The initial deck, "Spring2024Maine," was created by identifying the top 30 or so mushrooms with the highest number of iNaturalist research-grade observations in Maine from April to June 2024 (with a few morels added for fun).
 Other decks, including some from MMA foray lists, can be found by clicking the "Manage Flashcard Decks" button in the upper right corner.
 You can also load your own deck by providing a spreadsheet-like file with five columns (click the help icon in the bottom right corner for more information).
 The program runs best on a laptop or desktop computer.

 The Mushroom Flashcard application is an early-stage, open-source project.
 We welcome ideas and suggestions from anyone.
-If you're interested in other mushroom quizzes, you might also want to check out the quiz program at https://www.mycoquebec.org/.
+If you're interested in other mushroom quizzes, you might also want to check out the quiz program at <a href="https://www.mycoquebec.org/" target="_blank" rel="noopener noreferrer">MycoQuebec</a>.
 They offer a different question presentation style and have some interesting options, such as selecting a single taxonomic group.

 ## Installation Instructions for PythonAnywhere.com